ipavl/blackjack/README.md

 **Screenshot:** http://i.imgur.com/HsNqU.png (older version)

 A blackjack game in C#.
-The game currently handles Hits and Stands, as well as simulating the dealer's hand if the dealer's score is <17.
+The game currently handles Hits and Stands, Double-downs, Surrenders, and I'm currently working on Splits, as well as simulating the dealer's hand if the dealer's score is <17.
 Win/Lose checks are in place.
 The player can only have a total of 9 cards, or else they lose.
-I'm still working on making the UI better looking instead of solid green for the score/option panels.

 CREDITS